OrehKedr/cinema/README.md

 # cinema
-online movie mockup
+# Online movie mockup
-Published a hosting site from GitHub.
+# Published a hosting site from GitHub.
 Thanks to the guys for this opportunity.